EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # Introduction

-This document presents possible optimization options to combine the EDHOC protocol {{I-D.selander-lake-edhoc}}, run over CoAP {{RFC7252}}, with the first subsequent OSCORE {{RFC8613}} transaction.
+This document presents possible optimization options to combine the EDHOC protocol {{I-D.ietf-lake-edhoc}}, run over CoAP {{RFC7252}}, with the first subsequent OSCORE {{RFC8613}} transaction.
 This allows for a minimum number of round trips necessary to setup the OSCORE security context and complete an OSCORE transaction, for example when an IoT device gets configured in a network for the first time.

 The number of round trips for a protocol implies a minimum for the number of flights, which can have a substantial impact on performance with certain radio technologies as discussed in Section 2.11 of {{I-D.ietf-lake-reqs}}.
 Without this optimization it is not possible even in theory to obtain the minimum number of flights.
-With this optimization it is possible also in practice since the last message of the EDHOC protocol can be made relatively small (see Section 1 of {{I-D.selander-lake-edhoc}}) and allows additional OSCORE protected CoAP data within target MTU sizes {{I-D.ietf-lake-reqs}}.
+With this optimization it is possible also in practice since the last message of the EDHOC protocol can be made relatively small (see Section 1 of {{I-D.ietf-lake-edhoc}}) and allows additional OSCORE protected CoAP data within target MTU sizes {{I-D.ietf-lake-reqs}}.

 The goal of this draft is to gather opinions on each option, and develop only one of these options.